sudhapriyas/recipes/restaurant-menu-service/README.md

   - it mainly focuses ORM, we use default JPA repository.
 - Persistence Layer
   - it is responsible for the the persisting the data to DB
-  - H2 database used in Dev environment & mysql for prod environment.
+  - H2 database used in Dev environment & mysql/oracle sql developer for prod environment.

-### Tech stacks
+### Tech details
 Feature | Framework used
 ------------ | -------------
 ReSTful API | [Springboot](https://spring.io/projects/spring-boot)